dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 different Excel versions.
 For example, you may develop a workbook with Excel

-2019 and then find out that the workbook doesn’t work with Excel 2003.
+2019 and then find out that the workbook doesn't work with Excel 2003.
 You

 can usually avoid such problems by not using version-specific features.
 Often,